Biotin: Deficiency as a result of metabolic disorders

-Biotinidase deficiency is a deficiency of the enzyme that recycles biotin, the consequence of an inherited genetic mutation.
+Biotinidase deficiency is a deficiency of the enzyme that recycles biotin, due to an inherited genetic mutation.
 Biotinidase catalyzes the cleavage of biotin from biocytin and biotinyl-peptides (the proteolytic degradation products of each holocarboxylase) and thereby recycles biotin.
 It is also important in freeing biotin from dietary protein-bound biotin.
 Neonatal screening for biotinidase deficiency started in the United States in 1984, which as of 2017 was reported as required in more than 30 countries.

 Profound biotinidase deficiency, defined as less than 10% of normal serum enzyme activity, which has been reported as 7.1 nmol/min/mL, has an incidence of 1 in 40,000 to 1 in 60,000, but with rates as high as 1 in 10,000 in countries with high incidence of consanguineous marriages (second cousin or closer).
 Partial biotinidase deficiency is defined as 10% to 30% of normal serum activity.
-Incidence data stems from government mandated newborn screening.
+Incidence data stems from government-mandated newborn screening.
 For profound deficiency, treatment is oral dosing with 5 to 20 mg per day.
 Seizures are reported as resolving in hours to days, with other symptoms resolving within weeks.
 Treatment of partial biotinidase deficiency is also recommended even though some untreated people never manifest symptoms.
 Lifelong treatment with supplemental biotin is recommended for both profound and partial biotinidase deficiency.

 Inherited metabolic disorders characterized by deficient activities of biotin-dependent carboxylases are termed multiple carboxylase deficiency.
 These include deficiencies in the enzymes holocarboxylase synthetase.
 Holocarboxylase synthetase deficiency prevents the body's cells from using biotin effectively and thus interferes with multiple carboxylase reactions.
 There can also be a genetic defect affecting the sodium-dependent multivitamin transporter protein.

 Biochemical and clinical manifestations of any of these metabolic disorders can include ketolactic acidosis, organic aciduria, hyperammonemia, rash, hypotonia, seizures, developmental delay, alopecia and coma.